snowdriftcoop/snowdrift/CONTRIBUTING.md

 When your updates all compile, tests pass, and you are ready to submit to the main Snowdrift project, *commit* your changes.

-For now, though it isn't best practice, you can quickly commit all your changes with the command:
+Though it isn't best practice, the simplest command for beginners to commit all changes (though any *new* files need `git add` first) is:

     git commit -a

 An editor will show asking you to summarize your changes.
-For the first line, write a short commit title that will be meaningful to people skimming all the commits in the future.
-If you want to add further comments about the work, do that on additional lines below the title.
+On the first line, write a short commit title that will be meaningful to people skimming all the commits in the future.
+Add any further comments about the work on additional lines below the title.
 Then save and close the editor.

 #### Getting your changes merged

-When you are ready to share your work (one or more commits all relevant to the same overall update), and you have confirmed that everything works and all tests pass, run `git status` to make sure no work is missing and all new files were committed.
+When you are ready to share your work (one or more commits all relevant to the same overall update), you have confirmed that everything works as intended, and all tests pass, run `git status` to make sure no work is missing and all new files were committed.

 Next, send your changes to your git.snowdrift.coop account with:

     git push -u my-snow some_branch

-Change `some_branch` to the name of the branch where you made the commit(s).
+Changing `some_branch` to the name of the branch where you made the commit(s).

-NB: if you make additional changes to the same branch before a maintainer merges it into master, you can push those new updates with just `git push`.

 To notify the snowdrift team about your work, visit the git.snowdrift.coop page with your fork.
 You should see a button **"Create Merge Request"**.
 Click that